kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 where $g'\eta=C_0^2$, $C_0$ is gravity wave speed.
 The above equation is the famous equation set derived by Matsuno (1966), which is a solvable equation set.

 :::{note}
 While the linearization of {eq}`shallow_water_2` significantly simplifies the problem, the trade-off also leads to a few problems.
-The linear momentum equation doesn't allow the existence of energy cascade into new scales.
-Such a feature is very important in redistributing the lower-troposphere moisture.
+The linear momentum equation doesn't allow the existence of energy cascade into new scales (i.e., filament structure of vorticity).
+Such a feature is very important in redistributing the lower troposphere moisture.
 :::